ax-design/reveal-highlight/README.md

 **Default:** `'full'`

-**Description:**  If `full` provided, there'll be four sides of the element will have light effect, if `half` provided, only top and bottom side will have light effect, `none` literally no border.
+**Description:**  If `full` provided, there'll be four sides of the element will have a light effect, if `half` provided, only the top and bottom side will have a light effect, `none` literally no border.

 #### borderWidth